model-checking/cbmc-training/docs/src/cbmc/overview/cbmc.md

 find [memory safety issues](debugging.html#memory-safety) and debug a [termination issue](debugging.html#termination).

-One thing we have touhed on only lightly is how to interpret the output of CBMC.
+One thing we have touched on only lightly is how to interpret the output of CBMC.
 Let's do that now.

 Consider the following program [vector.c](examples/vector.c)